-The residency program employs a full-time Program Coordinator.
-Melinda Chatelle is responsible for assisting the Program Director with administering policies that govern the function of medical education.
-The Program Coordinator is responsible for implementing and overseeing strategies to track resident performance and in ensuring compliance to all regulatory requirements.
+The residency program has two full-time Program Coordinators.
+They are responsible for assisting the Program Director with administering policies that govern the function of medical education.
+The Program Coordinators are responsible for implementing and overseeing strategies to track resident performance and in ensuring compliance to all regulatory requirements.